mstachowsky/Klein-Clientside/README.md

 ```
 This is some text.
 The voltage of the battery is eqn:{%x / %y, %z}V.
 ```

 If `%x` was assigned a value of 10 and `%y` was assigned a value of 2, a new book variable called `%z` will be created with a value of 5.

 On the webpage it will appear like below

 >> This is some text.
-The volatge of the battery is 5V.
+The voltage of the battery is 5V.

 ### Answer boxes: the `!ans` directive